 When, How and Why Winmail.dat-Application/MS-Tnef is Created

 It's Outlook's fault, in a way.
-Or the recipient's email client's.
-If Outlook sends a message using the RTF format (which is not very common outside Outlook) for bold text and other text enhancements, it includes the formatting commands in the winmail.dat file.
+If Outlook sends a message using the RTF format (which is practically not used outside Outlook and Exchange) for bold text and other text enhancements, it includes the formatting commands in the winmail.dat file.
 Receiving email clients that do not understand the code therein display it as a stale attachment.
-To make matters worse, Outlook may also pack other, regular file attachments in the winmail.dat file.
+To make matters worse, Outlook will also commonly pack other, regular file attachments in the winmail.dat file.

 Fortunately, you can get rid of winmail.dat altogether by making sure Outlook does not even try to send mail using RTF.

 Prevent Winmail.dat Attachments from Being Sent in Outlook